-5 Night Proud Mary Cruise + Kangaroo Island PM5KI
+5 Night Proud Mary Cruise + Kangaroo Island Package PM5ADL2KI

-5 Night Cruise, 1 Night On Kangaroo Island Plus 2 Nights in Adelaide
+5 Night Murray River Cruise, Kangaroo Island Tour Plus 2 Nights in Adelaide

-Why not combine a 5 night Murray River Cruise with a 2 day 1 night stop over at the end of your cruise at the famous Kangaroo Island!
+5 Night Murray River Cruise, Kangaroo Island Tour Plus 2 Nights in Adelaide package is one of the best on offer.
+If you are going to make your way to South Australia why not combine a 5-night Murray River Cruise on the Proud Mary with a 2-day 1-night stop over at the end of your cruise to enjoy a Kangaroo Island Tour?
 Take the time to explore Kangaroo Island, one of Australia’s finest nature-based tourism destinations and one of Australia’s National Landscapes.
-This relaxed yet comprehensive two day Kangaroo Island tour allows you to discover Kangaroo Island’s fascinating wildlife, spectacular coastal scenery, stunning landscapes and unique local produce.
-2 nights accommodation in Adelaide is included in this package and travel to Kangaroo Island and back is via a luxurious ferry.
+This relaxed yet comprehensive two-day Kangaroo Island tour allows you to discover Kangaroo Island’s fascinating wildlife, spectacular coastal scenery, stunning landscapes, and unique local produce.
+2 nights’ accommodation in Adelaide is included in this package, and travel to Kangaroo Island and back by coach and Sealink ferry.

-Coach and ferry transfer to Kangaroo Island departing approx. 6.20am
+Coach and Sealink ferry transfer to Kangaroo Island departing approx. 6.20 am

-Overnight accommodation including full buffet breakfast on Kangaroo Island
+Overnight accommodation on Kangaroo Island including a full buffet breakfast

-Return ferry and coach to Adelaide arriving approx. 10.40pm
+Return Sealink ferry and coach to Adelaide arriving approx. 10.40 pm

 - Murray River Cruise